rouisskhawla/devops-ci-cd-pipeline/README.md

    Builds a Docker image of the Spring Boot application and pushes it to Docker Hub.

 8. **Deploy to Staging Environment** *(manual confirmation required)*
-   Copies the docker-compose.yml to the staging VM and runs Docker Compose to pull the latest image and restart the application.
+   Connects using SHH, Copies the docker-compose.yml to the staging VM and runs Docker Compose to pull the latest image and restart the application.

 ---